vj-creation/AskMeApp/Readme.md

-Simple Question Answer portal where you can ask questions to experts and get answered.
+A Flask based Question-Answer portal where you can ask questions to experts and get answered.